souvikmajumder26/Any-Face-Clustering/README.md

 <br>

-## Follow this video to see how to interact with the project after launching the Streamlit Web App from Google Colab Notebook:
+### • Demo: Follow this video on how to interact with the Streamlit Web App after launching it from Google Colab Notebook:

 https://user-images.githubusercontent.com/86871718/161094650-5aecaa71-a6de-4ae6-85ff-07c0a7d0345b.mp4